kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 First, a recap of the base features included in the thermostat version for 32K flash boards that don't allow that full 32K for sketches:

 You'll need to download four files: the .ino and the three .h files.
-IF USING TTGO XI/WeMo XI YOU'LL ALSO NEED WHAT YOU'LL FIND AT   https://github.com/wemos/Arduino_XI  (IDE support for TTGO XI/WeMo XI), BUT IF YOU COMPILE UNDER LINUX, READ THAT ISSUES SECTION FOR THE BOARDS.TXT FILE MODIFICATION DUE TO THE DIRECTORY DELIMITER CHARACTER DIFFERENCE ( \ -> / )

 # Arduino_home_thermostat
-I use this sketch in the Arduino UNO, Mega2560, Leonardo and Wemo XI (TTGO XI) as my thermostat, and you can easily modify it for humidistat as well.
+I use this sketch in the Arduino UNO, Mega2560, nano, etc. as my thermostat, and you can easily modify it for humidistat as well.
 I have compiled it for all boards I could select in the IDE and ensured it would compile for the boards having at least 32K flash.

 Currently DHT11, DHT22, and KY-013 sensors only are supported.
 Obviously, the DHT sensors can connect to Digital and dual-mode pins while the KY-013 can connect to Analog and dual-mode pins.
-Note that the accuracy of a KY-013 analog sensor depends on the DC voltage supplying the "-" pin (these sensors are labeled opposite what the sketch formula is!)
-For the best accuracy, supply these sensors with an adjustable and stable supply of about 3.3 to 4.5 volts.
-The TTGO XI/WeMo XI boards that I have gives accurate readings when the 3v3 pin supplies the sensor (3.3 volts).
-Adjust the voltage for accurate readings and enjoy.
+Note that the default accuracy of a KY-013 analog sensor depends on the DC voltage supplying the "-" pin (these sensors are labeled opposite what the sketch formula is!)
+For the best accuracy, adjust the per-sensor pin calibration value OR supply these sensors with an adjustable and stable supply of about 5 volts +/- a volt.
+Adjust the voltage for accurate readings.

 This sketch also makes Arduino digital pins to be readable and settable from an optional serial-connected host computer.
 The host computer can control and read both the digital voltage levels and DHT data of any pin.
 For maximum capability,